ssankha/CS193HW2/CommandLine-Instructions.md

 Once the file is in the correct location, run the **run.sh** script (run **./run.sh**) to compile and run the test cases.

+Note: if you get an error that says "Permission denied" when running run.sh, run the following command:

+**chmod +x run.sh**

+Then try again.
+After running this command, you should not have to run it again.

 The output may look confusing, but the most important information is located at the bottom.
 It should look something like:

 ![](./images/test_case_run_color.JPG)

 The bottom two lines show the number of tests succeeded and failed. **run.sh** will highlight these in green and red, respectively.
+Please keep in mind that some of these test cases are for the extra credit portion of the assignment, so make sure that you are passing the necessary test cases.
+If you decide not to do the extra credit, the failed tests will still be highlighted red, but it will not count against you.

 To further inspect how each test has behaved, scroll up:

 ![](./images/test_case_behavior_color.JPG)